moogah/react_redux_apollo_testing/README.md

 https://github.com/lelandrichardson/enzyme-example-jest/blob/master/.babelrc
 https://github.com/airbnb/babel-preset-airbnb
 https://github.com/vuejs/vue-cli/issues/2432

-*enzyme test helper*

-This is a simple javascript file that sets up the Adapters needed by Enzyme.
-We could just include this in the test files that actually use Enzyme, but for this project it isn't necessary.

 # SimpleReactComponent
 Let's start with the easiest possible example so we can focus on what the Enzyme framework does and what we can do with its API.